sobteclib/sobtec2/en/content/12chatons.md

 their fruit and vegetables directly to subscribers), with the idea of finding good bytes in a local association, rather than on the American “supermarket”.
-A “farmer” is defined as anyone who works for self-sufficiency and contributes to developing the environment and the countryside…
+A “farmer” is defined as anyone who works for self-sufficiency and contributes to developing the environment and the countryside

 Signing up to a local KITTENS initiative starts with bringing together a group of people motivated by the idea of practical reflections about the *why* of